 Practicums shape student experiences and make dreams come true

-Andrew Wilhelme’s love of history and his “relentless curiosity for information” has been a lifelong pursuit.
-The School of Information Science’s father is the former director of the Historical Society of Michigan, and his mother was a librarian at the University of Michigan, so he was predisposed to interest in both history and librarianship.
+School of Information Sciences student Andrew Wilhelme’s love of history and his “relentless curiosity for information” has been a lifelong pursuit.
+His father is the former director of the Historical Society of Michigan, and his mother was a librarian at the University of Michigan, so he was predisposed to interest in both history and librarianship.
 His archival administration practicum placement at the University of Michigan’s Joseph A. Labadie Collection was a dream come true.

 School of Information Sciences practicum coordinators strive to match students with experiences at information institutions that meet their personal passions as well as their academic and professional goals.